owenm-26/heroes-and-monsters/README.md

 # Heroes and Monsters
 A RPG, turn based battle game that has heroes that explore a grid map and interact with markets to buy new tools to prepare them to fight monsters.

+## Running Application
+This is a Maven project, so run `mvn clean compile exec:java` to call the main function in `PlayGame.java` which will run the application

 ## Design
 See the design files in `/uml` that illustrates how the classes are related